fsociety3765/arch-base/README.md

 # Arch-Base
 A collection of bash scripts to get Arch Linux up and running with ease.

 This is a slightly opinionated setup that uses an EFI boot partition and a BTRFS root partition encrypted with LUKS.
 There is no swap partition.
-Swap is provided using a combination of a 2GB swapfile and 1GB ZRAM.
+Swap is provided using the combination of a 2GB swapfile and 1GB of ZRAM.

 ## Minimum Recommended Hardware
 - 2 CPU Cores
 - 4GB RAM

-Once up and running the RAM could be reduced.
-In testing with 2GB RAM, the install would crash during the AUR builds.
-So I would recommend at least 4GB RAM to run the installation.
+- 10GB HDD

 ## Steps
 1. Boot to live ISO